OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 - GNS3 VM Username
 - GNS3 VM Password

-2. Watch the Pre-Lab video. **DO NOT follow along the first time.** Watch other Tech Nuggets as necessary to round out your understanding of related topics.
+2. Watch the Pre-Lab video. **DO NOT follow along the first time.** Watch other ECT Tech Nuggets as necessary to round out understanding of related topics.

 3. Connect to the Guacamole service from computer using a browser.
 Bookmark the following URL!
     - https://rm.its.ohio.edu